 Check out local artist displays at The Art Gallery at the Opera House.
 Here you will find amazing talent both young and old!

 Legendary Ernie Brown Jr., a.k.a.
 Turtleman, known from Animal Planet’s Call of the Wildman, was born right here in Washington County, in the quiet town of Mackville.
-You won’t want to miss this stop on your Turtleman Trek along the filming locations of many of his episodes.

 The very first Dollar General store opened in Springfield, Kentucky, on June 1, 1955, making 2015 the neighborhood dollar discount store’s 60th anniversary.
 You will still find a Dollar General here today, and many more unique small-town shopping treasures.